Counting independent sets in percolated graphs via the Ising model: Graph containers

 \section{Graph containers}

-In this section we will state our main container lemma (\Cref{lem:container_main}) that we promised in the Introduction, but we will prove them in slightly more general settings than graphs satisfying \hyperref[def:property-i]{Property I}.
+In this section we will state our main container lemma (\Cref{lem:container_main}) that we promised in the Introduction, but we will prove it in slightly more general settings than graphs satisfying \hyperref[def:property-i]{Property I}.

 Throughout this section we let $G$ be a $d$-regular $n$-vertex bipartite graph with bipartition $(\cO, \cE)$ (which does not necessarily satisfy \hyperref[def:property-i]{Property I}) and fix $\cD \in \{\cO, \cE\}$.
 A central concept in graph containers is the family of 2-linked sets whose closure and neighborhood have fixed sizes.
 Given $a, b \in \mathbb{N}$ we define